 As expected, hell did explode.
 My mother and I had a huge argument that very morning.
 The argument had me destroy some parts of the palace, including my own bed-chamber.
 The fight had also the expected result: my father, King Alexandros encouraged me to take a break.
 That means I’m free to stay away from Banehallow Palace and Russia for a few years.
 I have a plan.

 “Come on, Red, throw the dart already,” I urge Genesis after my last dart landed somewhere in the middle of Lake Huron.

 Yeah, that’s right.
-My grand plan is throwing the dart on the map to figure out where we’re going to spend the next few years.
+My grand plan is to throw the dart on the map to figure out where we’re going to spend the next few years.